-A. An investor may apply to the Authority for an authorization of tax credits on or after the first business day of July 1st of each calander year or anytime there are funds remaining for certification of tax credits.
-The Authority shall open the application for the new funds on the first date of the state fiscal year.
-The application must be filed electronically through the Authority's electronic application system.
+A. An investor may apply to the Authority for an authorization of tax credits on or after the first business day of July 2006, which is Monday, July 3rd.
+Application must bethe Authority filed electronically through the Authority's EASY system.
 An investor must submit an application to the Authority within 90 calendar days after making an investment in a small business to be eligible for an authorization of tax credits.
 An application from an investor is not substantially complete unless the small business has submitted a request for certification to the Authority or has been previously certified by the Authority.
 An investor may have more than one application at any given time and receive multiple tax credit authorizations if the provisions and limitations outlined in Section 4 are upheld.